Advanced search

 All corticosteroids increase calcium excretion, which may predispose to osteoporosis or aggravate pre-existing osteoporosis.

-Patients and/or carers should be warned that potentially severe psychiatric adverse reactions may occur with systemic steroids (see section 4.8).
+Patients and/or carers should be warned that potentially severe psychiatric adverse reactions may occur with systemic steroids (see Section 4.8).
 Symptoms typically emerge within a few days or weeks of starting the treatment.
-Risks may be higher with high doses/systemic exposure (see also section 4.5 pharmacokinetic interactions that can increase the risk of side effects), although dose levels do not allow prediction of the onset, type, severity or duration of reactions.
+Risks may be higher with high doses/systemic exposure (see also Section 4.5 pharmacokinetic interactions that can increase the risk of side effects), although dose levels do not allow prediction of the onset, type, severity or duration of reactions.
 Most reactions recover after either dose reduction or withdrawal, although specific treatment may be necessary.
 Patients/carers should be encouraged to seek medical advice if worrying psychological symptoms develop, especially if depressed mood or suicidal ideation is suspected.
 Patients/carers should also be alert to possible psychiatric disturbances that may occur either during or immediately after dose tapering/withdrawal of systemic steroids, although such reactions have been reported infrequently.

 Pre-existing emotional instability or psychosis may also be aggravated by corticosteroids.
 Fludrocortisone should be used with caution in patients with, or with a previous history of, severe affective disorders.
-Fludrocortisone should also be used with caution in patients who have a first degree relative(s) with any existing, or previous history of, severe affective disorders.
+Fludrocortisone should also be used with caution in patients who have a first-degree relative(s) with any existing, or previous history of, severe affective disorders.
 Specifically, these include depressive or maniac-depressive illness and previous steroid psychosis.
 The use of antidepressant drugs does not relieve and may exacerbate adrenocorticoid-induced mental disturbances.

-Particular care is required when considering the use of systemic corticosteroids in patients with existing or previous history of severe affective disorders in themselves or in their first degree relatives.
+Particular care is required when considering the use of systemic corticosteroids in patients with existing or previous history of severe affective disorders in themselves or in their first-degree relatives.
 These would include depressive or manic-depressive illness and previous steroid psychosis.

-Pediatric population:
+Paediatric population:

 Because corticosteroids can suppress growth, the growth and development of infants, children and adolescents on prolonged corticosteroid therapy should be carefully monitored.
 Corticosteroids cause dose-related growth retardation in infancy, childhood and adolescence which may be irreversible.